 Measuring the ROI of a blog isn’t too difficult.

 That’s because there are specific metrics for blogs that are easily accessible.
 Here are some examples of blogging metrics:

 Despite the easy to measure ROI, there’s still a danger.

-However, just like with workout routines, persistence and discipline pays off!
+However, just like with workout routines, persistence and discipline pay off!

-Of course, we all want some idea of when to expect a ROI from our blogging efforts.
+Of course, we all want some idea of when to expect an ROI from our blogging efforts.

-But unfortunately, when we hold that desire, we wrongly assume that our blogging results are independent from ourselves.
+But unfortunately, when we hold that desire, we wrongly assume that our blogging results are independent of ourselves.